 The results of the 2020 U.S. Census found that America's population stood at 331.4 million people as of April 1, 2020.
-As you read this 2023 Population Fact Sheet, more than 4 million people have been added to that figure.
+As you read this 2024 Population Fact Sheet, almost 6 million people have been added to that figure.
 By 2060, the U.S. population is projected to reach 404 million - a number that will create a far different quality of life than we all currently enjoy.
 This growth is unsustainable in the long term.